Konjugators/console-conjugator/README.md

 Hallo!

 Have you ever had trouble conjugating your verbs?
 Forgot "machen" in present-perfect, or maybe "tun" for the pronoun "ihr"?
 This project may be useful to you!
 We can help you conjugate almost all of the german standard verbs.

-The following tenses are supported (im Deutsch):
-- present
-- simple-past
-- present-perfect
-- past-perfect
-- future
-- conditional (future II)
+See Usage for more information on how to use this tool.

+## Development Progress
+French conjugation is underway, and will be added soon.

 To install and use this project, see this quick terminal video:
 [![asciicast](https://asciinema.org/a/Utrqg35SNAcpJcVunii67ZN2g.svg)](https://asciinema.org/a/Utrqg35SNAcpJcVunii67ZN2g)